Sif: Hair as wheat and potential cognates

 Citing the etymology of her name, 19th century scholar Guðbrandur Vigfússon theorizes that Sif "betokens mother earth with her golden sheaves of grain; she was the goddess of the sanctity of the family and wedlock".

 Scholar Rudolf Simek theorizes that Sif likely originated as a complement to Thor through his fertility associations, and that the name Sif (Simek provides the etymology "relation by marriage") may have originally simply meant "the wife (of Thor)".
 Simek rejects notions of a "vegetation cult" venerating Sif, says that Sif does not appear to have a function, dismisses theories proposing connections between Sif's hair and grain as "over-zealous interpretation[s]", and theorizes that Snorri invented the story of Sif's shorn locks in attempt to explain the attributes of various gods.

 Scholar H. R. Ellis Davidson states that Sif may have been an ancient fertility goddess, agreeing with a link between her lustrous hair and fields of golden wheat.
 Regarding Sif, Thor, and fertility, Davidson says:

 Scholar John Lindow proposes that a potentially understated mythological importance of Sif's role in the story of her sheared hair exists; her headpiece is created along with the most important and powerful items in Norse mythology.
 Lindow further states that it may be easy to lose sight of the central role Sif plays in the creation of these objects.

 Rowan

 Sif has been linked with Ravdna, the consort of the Sami thunder god Horagalles.
 Red berries of rowan were holy to Ravdna and the name Ravdna resembles the North Germanic words for the tree (for example, Old Norse reynir).
 According to Skáldskaparmál, the rowan is called "the salvation of Thor" because Thor once saved himself by clinging to it.
-It has been theorized that Sif was once conceived in the form of a rowan to which Thor clung.
+It has been theorized that Sif was once conceived in the form of a rowan to which Thor clung."
+Uno Harva has raised doubts about goddess Ravdna, as while the word does mean rowan in Sámi, she is only mentioned by Jacob Fellman, who referred to Horagalles as the Finnish Ukko and might've then been simply trying to find a Sámi equivalent for Rauni.